-Small areas of the A82/A83 carriageways within the scheme extent have been highlighted as being at high (10% chance each year) risk of surface water flooding.
+The A82 carriageway within the scheme extent is not at risk of surface water flooding.

-Works are restricted to the localised A82/A83 carriageway boundaries including the adjacent verges.
-The proposed works are anticipated to last up to 10 weeks.
+Works are restricted to the localised A82 carriageway boundary including the adjacent verges.
+The proposed works are anticipated to last between 10 - 12 weeks.

 Any TM will be designed in line with existing guidance and will consist predominantly of single lane closures and traffic signal controls.